MReda99/nbo-package/README.md

 # NBO Package - Next Best Offer Optimization

+> **Purpose**: This is the main project documentation providing an overview of the NBO package, its capabilities, installation instructions, and basic usage examples for developers and data scientists.

 A machine learning pipeline for personalized offer optimization that processes customer data, trains uplift models, and generates optimal offer recommendations.

 ## Overview